 To ensure that Regulation D is met, banks and credit union charge savings account fees for each additional withdrawal beyond the maximum allowance.

 It can be annoying to feel pressured into saving money, especially if you’d prefer to reserve the right to prioritize your finances as opposed to allowing your bank to handle the task (and penalize you for it).
 Evading inactivity fees isn’t too vexing — adding small $25 monthly automatic transfers or setting up direct deposit into the account is usually sufficient enough to avoid getting charged.
-Even a withdrawal may be enough to count as “activity” on the account.
+Even a withdrawal might count as account activity, depending on the bank.

 Closing Account Fees

 Some banks give customers a slap on the wrist for closing a savings account with little advanced notice.
-For those who are unfamiliar with what constitutes adequate notice, a one-month notification may seem like ample time give your bank a heads-up.
-However, some financial institutions require up to six months notice before closing an account.
-Anything short of that requirement may result in a closing account fee of anywhere from $25-50.
+For those who are unfamiliar with what constitutes adequate notice, a one-month notice might seem like ample time to give your bank a heads-up.
+However, some financial institutions require up to six-months notice before closing an account.
+Anything short of that requirement might result in a closing account fee of anywhere from $25 to $50.

 This is just a handful of the potential savings account fees you can run into when managing your account.
-Different institutions inflict different charges on customers, and some amounts can vary, but finding banks with no fees is a smarter approach than trying to dodge a barrage of fees.
+Different institutions inflict different charges on customers, and some amounts can vary, but finding banks with no fees is a smarter approach than trying to dodge them.

 Best Banks with Free Savings Accounts

-- Ally Bank High Interest Savings Account: Ally allows customers to bank without the burden of monthly maintenance fees or minimum balances to keep.
+- Ally Bank’s High-Interest Savings Account: Ally allows customers to bank without the burden of monthly maintenance fees or minimum balances to keep.
 Another perk?
-No minimum opening deposit requirements to start either.
+No minimum opening deposit requirements to start, either.

-- American Express High-Yield Savings Account: No maintenance fees and no minimum balances to maintain, coupled with a high 0.85% APY rate make the AmEx High-Yield Savings Account a no-brainer.
+- American Express’ High-Yield Savings Account: No maintenance fees and no minimum balance to maintain.

-- Alliant Credit Union High-Yield Savings: The non-existent service fee and no minimum balance to keep in the account makes saving money easier — plus, all it takes to open an account is a small $5 deposit.
+- Alliant Credit Union’s High-Yield Savings: The non-existent service fee and no minimum balance requirement makes saving money easier — plus, all it takes to open an account is a small $5 deposit.

 Most financial institutions have one fee or another associated with their savings account products, but typically banks with no fees can be found in the form of online banks.
 Since they have fewer overhead costs, the savings get passed onto customers.

 Another great place to seek out low to zero fees and higher-than-average savings account rates is at your local credit union.
-Most are non-profit cooperatives that are owned and operated by their own members, so the benefits and savings trickle down generously to their members.
+Most are non-profit cooperatives that are owned and operated by their own members, so the benefits and savings trickle down generously to their account holders.